IgorInger/DesignPatterns/README.md

 Defines a family of algorithms, encapsulates each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients who use it.
 CS
 16. **Subclass Sandbox:**
+Define behavior in a subclass using a set of operations provided by its base class.
+GPP
 17. **Template method:**
 Define a skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithms structure.
 CS
 18. **Type Object:**
+Allow the flexible creation of new “classes” by creating a single class, each instance of which represents a different type of object.
+GPP
 19. **Visitor:**
 Represent an operation to be performed on the elements of an object structure.
 Visitor lets you define a new operation without changing the classes of the elements on which it operates.
 CS